 The City of Jacksonville requires a permit when filming on public property.
 This permit is free of charge but must be submitted at least seven business days prior to filming.
-Click here to download the permit application.
-(PDF 91K)
+Click here to submit a Film Permit Application.

 Productions filming on public property must carry a minimum of $1 million liability insurance and $100,000 workers compensation.
 In addition to the permit, a certificate of insurance must be on file with the film commission.
 Specific language must be included on the certificate.
 Important requirements below.

 Click here for a sample certificate of liability insurance

 Click here for a sample Workers Comp Exemption letter

 - List the location(s), address(es) & date(s) in the Description of Operations, Locations section